 With special thanks to James Blackman, Tapial Homes, Minister of Energy, the Mines and Resources Canada, Andrew Spatafora, Spencer Syme, and the Lassonde Institute of Mining at the University of Toronto.

 Commissioned by the Toronto Biennial of Art.

-Tanya Busse (born in Moncton, NB, Canada; lives in Tromsø, Norway) and Emilija Škarnulytė (born in Vilinus, Lithuania; lives in Tromsø, Norway) are New Mineral Collective (NMC), a platform that looks at contemporary landscape politics to better understand the nature and extent of human interaction with the Earth’s surface.
-As an organism, NMC infiltrates the extractive industry with alternative forces such as desire, body mining, and acts of counter prospecting.
+New Mineral Collective is an artist duo formed by Tanya Busse (born in 1982, Moncton, Canada; lives in Tromsø, Norway) and Emilija Škarnulytė (born in 1987, Vilnius, Lithuania; lives in Tromsø, Norway).
+Their work looks at contemporary landscape politics to better understand the nature and extent of human interaction with the earth’s surface.
+As an organism, NMC infiltrates the extractive industry with alternative forces such as desire, body mining and acts of counter-prospecting.

 Small Arms Inspection Building was originally part of a large munitions plant built in 1940 before it was acquired and renovated as an art centre by the City of Mississauga in 2018.
 With its female dominated workforce, Small Arms Limited manufactured thousands of rifles daily for the Canadian and Allied forces in WWII.
 In 1990, the TRCA conducted an environmental audit of the site, revealing the presence of polychlorinated biphenyl, volatile organic compounds, and combustible gases across nineteen acres.
 More than 70,000 tons of contaminated radioactive soil was removed to eventually transform the Arsenal Lands into a park.